SAP-samples/teched2023-AI267/exercises/ex1/README.md

    ```
    https://34.196.182.50:44301/sap/bc/ui5_ui5/ui2/ushell/shells/abap/FioriLaunchpad.html
    ```
-   Input the username and password provided by the moderator.
+   Enter the user details provided by speakers to login.<br>
    Click on **My Home** section and choose the **Intelligent Scenario Management** app.
    <br>![](/exercises/ex1/images/27.png)
 2. Search the **Plane type** scenario created by you and navigate to the details page by clicking the **>** icon.